wp-plugins/daikos-youtube-widget/readme.txt

 Donate link: http://www.daikos.net
 Contributors: Daiko
-Tags: youtube, thickbox, plugin, video, widget, sidebar Requires at least: 2.0Tested up to: 2.2Stable tag: 1.0.7
+Tags: youtube, thickbox, plugin, video, widget, sidebar Requires at least: 2.0Tested up to: 2.3Stable tag: 1.0.8

 Adds a sidebar widget to display random YouTube videos of your own choice.
 Uses a ThickBox pop-up player or VideoPlayer widget to play the videos.

 == Description ==

 Adds a sidebar widget to display a defined number of random YouTube videos of your own choice.
 Make your own videolist in the widget-control-panel.
-Syntax: {YouTubeID}@{Title}(Line Brake).
+Syntax: {YouTubeID}@{Title}(Line Brake) without the brackets.
 Do not add a (Line Brake) after the last video in the list.

-The widget includes an optional plugin to activate ThickBox 3.1 developed by Cody Lindley to display videos as a pop-up and uses swfObjects 1.5 by Geoff Stearns.
-If you by any chance don't want to use the ThickBox player activate the included Daiko's VideoPlayer widget.
+The widget includes a plugin to activate ThickBox 3.1 developed by Cody Lindley to display videos as a pop-up and uses swfObjects 1.5 by Geoff Stearns.
+If you by any chance don't want to use the ThickBox player activate the included Daiko's VideoPlayer Widget.
+The two player options can be mixed.
+If both are active on a page, Daiko's VideoPlayer Widget will override the ThickBox pop-up player.

-On the other hand, if you want to use ThickBox and swfObjects on other parts of your blog, the libraries are available on the pages that has Daiko's YouTube Widget active.
+If you want to use ThickBox and swfObjects on other parts of your blog, the libraries are available as long as Daiko's YouTube Widget and Daiko's ThickBox plugin are activated.

+For those of you using ThickBox already, be aware that activating my ThickBox (I use ThickBox v.
+3.1) plugin may cause problems due to the script being loaded twice.
+Until I find an other way to check if ThickBox is already loaded, please disable your current ThickBox scripts before activating my ThickBox plugin.
+It should be backwards compatible so your scripts should work just as well with Daiko's ThickBox plugin activated.

+A core part of ThickBox is the jquery.js library.
+I've found some problems with interaction between this library and the prototype.js and the scriptacolous.js.
+I've tried some of the suggested solutions to prevent this with limited success.
+I'm open for suggestions on how to deal with this.
+Typically some themes (with a AJAX functionality) and some plugins use these librarys.

 Author: Rune Fjellheim

-Version: 1.0.7
+Version: 1.0.8

 Author URI: http://www.daikos.net